Samtfm/in-other-words/README.md

 Starting with a random word (or one of their choosing), users will be able to fetch more related words from each word they click on.

 Inspired by [visuwords](https://visuwords.com/) with the following modifications
- - words can be rearranged, and are not tied to their original source
   - design focuses less on the types of associations and more on the words themselves.
+  - words are free floating, not tied to the source that generated them.

 # wireframe